Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     """
     from webhelpers.html.tags import *

-One final change; since we have used docutils and SQLAlchemy, both third party packages, we need to edit our :file:`setup.py` file so that anyone installing QuickWiki with `Easy Install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ will automatically also have these dependencies installed for them too.
-Edit your :file:`setup.py` in your project root directory so that the ``install_requires`` line looks like this:
+Since we have used docutils and SQLAlchemy, both third party packages, we need to edit our :file:`setup.py` file so that anyone installing QuickWiki with `Easy Install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ will automatically have these dependencies installed too.
+Edit your :file:`setup.py` in your project root directory and add a docutils entry to the ``install_requires`` line (there will already be one for SQLAlchemy):

 .. code-block :: python

+    install_requires=[
+        "Pylons>=0.9.7dev",
+        "SQLAlchemy>=0.5",
-    install_requires=["Pylons>=0.9.7", "docutils==0.4", "SQLAlchemy>=0.5"],
+        "docutils==0.4",
+    ],

 While we are we are making changes to :file:`setup.py` we might want to complete some of the other sections too.
 Set the version number to 0.1.6 and add a description and URL which will be used on PyPi when we release it: